 - We believe in the power of collaboration and diversity.
 That’s why we forge strong and often unexpected coalitions with other pioneers and maverick thinkers.
 We are always looking for new partnerships with people and organisations who also work explicitly to promote inclusion and diversity.
 If this applies to you, we’d love to hear from you.

 - Kennisland strives for diversity in our team in terms of specialist expertise, knowledge and experience, social and cultural background, gender, age, skin colour and personality types.
 We are actively looking for people who don’t automatically come to our attention.We are actively looking for people who don’t automatically come to our attention.
 It is clear that “positive discrimination” and an anonymised application process alone are not enough.
 To address this, we work together with experts and recruitment agencies who specialise in diversity in the workplace.

-- We write ++ReadabilityOur website is primarily aimed at potential clients and other decision makers.
+- We write as clearly and accessibly as possible++ReadabilityOur website is primarily aimed at potential clients and other decision makers.
 While readability is certainly very important, the text may be fairly complex. for the diverse groups who benefit from our projects, resources and channels.
-In both our internal and external communication, we pay attention to the ++LiteracyThe website www.ishetb1.nl/search is a useful tool for checking whether a (Dutch) word is understandable for people with a low level of literacy. of those involved with a project and the representation of various groups.
+In both our internal and external communication, we pay attention to the literacy++LiteracyThe website www.ishetb1.nl/search is a useful tool for checking whether a (Dutch) word is understandable for people with a low level of literacy. of those involved with a project and the representation of various groups.

 We invite you to examine how inclusively you actually work, just as we do.
 We would love to hear about your experiences.